Skip to main content

 A DFY (Done-For-You) offer is a service model where you handle everything on behalf of the client.
 Instead of guiding or collaborating (like DWY), you fully take over the execution.
 It usually looks like this:

-• You own the client’s setup, content creation, and publishing.
+• You own the client’s setup, the content creation, and publishing.

 • The client only provides input, approvals, or goals.

-• You manage Scripe under your Pro or Agency account.
-You take over the Scripe subscription fees, integrating the cost into what you bill your client.
+• You take over the Scripe subscription fees, integrating the cost into what you bill your client.

 Here’s how to collaborate in Scripe on a DFY offer: